VaibhavDomadia/game-2048/README.md

 ## 2048 Game

-This project is the implementation of classic 2048 Game.
+This project is the implementation of classic 2048 Game made using React JS.

 ### Introduction to Game: